Save up to 25% on home insurance in PEI with Surex

 - Your claims history

 - Your home’s electrical system

 - Bundle and save!
-Most insurance companies offer discounts to those clients who have more than one policy with them.
+Most insurance companies offer discounts to those clients who have more than one insurance policy with them.

 - Increase your deductible, if you can afford to, this will help lower your cost